-Not far from the Pope's Palace lies the famous Pont d'Avignon, well known around the world because of the nursery rhyme about the bridge.
+Not far from the Pope's Palace is the famous Pont d'Avignon, well known around the world because of the nursery rhyme about the bridge.
 Constructed in the 12th century, only 4 of the 22 original sections of this bridge now remain - the bridge was frequently damaged by the Rhone flooding and by war, and repairs were often made until the 17th century at which time efforts to maintain the bridge were finally abandoned.

 See article about the Pont d'Avignon

 The Rocher des Doms Park and gardens is up a grand sweeping entrance to the side of the cathedral (left of the Palace of Popes) and is a large English style gardens with various water features and views back across the city and the Rhone River.
 This is a good place to go if you are getting hot and bothered on the streets of Avignon!